gcallah/hambone/chaps/chap2.md

-# The Tears of a Clown
+# II.
+The Tears of a Clown

 ## 1.

-Winthrop is sitting in the rocking chair on his front porch on Butler Street.
-His daughter Camillia comes walking up to the porch, looking agitated.
+As Winthrop was sitting in the rocking chair on his front porch on Butler Street, his daughter Camellia came walking up to the porch, looking agitated.

 "Daddy, I gotta tell you about what just happened."